benjisamschlu/Subnational-5-14-MR/README.md

 If you want to create the output for one country at a time, only put one country in the loop.

-An alternative if you do not want to run the loop is to start with *prepare data.R* and add these two lines of code at the beginning of the script:
+An alternative, if you do not want to run the loop, is to start with *prepare data.R* and add these two lines of code at the beginning of the script:

 `ctry <- "country_name"`